Agoric/documentation/main/getting-started/deploying.md

 The contract deployment process uses [`zoe.install()`](https://agoric.com/documentation/zoe/api/zoe.html#e-zoe-install-code-moduleformat) to install the contract source code on-chain.
 This returns an *installation handle* associated with the source code.
-In a typical contract deployment, the installation handle is stored in the default shared registry so it is broadly accessible on the chain.
+In a typical contract deployment, the deploy script adds the installation handle
-Its registry key is written to a config file in the Dapp's `ui` directory as shown below.
+to the default shared registry so it is broadly accessible on the chain.
+The script then writes the registry key to a config file in the Dapp's `ui` directory as shown below.

-By default, when you run `agoric initi`, your Dapp gets the [`dapp-encouragement` `contract/deploy.js` file](https://github.com/Agoric/dapp-encouragement/blob/master/contract/deploy.js), which is our example of a typical contract deploy script.
+By default, when you run `agoric init`, your Dapp gets the [`dapp-encouragement` `contract/deploy.js` file](https://github.com/Agoric/dapp-encouragement/blob/master/contract/deploy.js), which is our example of a typical contract deploy script.